Home » Finance » How Much Passive Income Do You Need To Retire Early?

 Not working a full-time job we’d have to keep life interesting so we don’t get bored too quickly.
 Adding a few extra trips per year to explore the US national parks for example would be great!
 I’m trying to start planning for retirement early, so hopefully we’re more financially and mentally prepared to enjoy life when the time actually comes.

-To get there, we would need to somehow increase our passive monthly income to at approximately $15,000–$17,000/mo.
+To get there, we would need to somehow increase our passive monthly income to approximately $15,000–$17,000 per month.
 But how do we reach that number in the next five years?
-I try answer that question in my next blog post.
+I’ll try to answer that question in my next blog post.

 Chris (the Finance Squirrel) is a personal finance blogger on a journey to learn about building enough passive income to retire early.
 He has been working in corporate America for over 15 years and has been able to (and still does) save a significant portion of his earnings while living well below his means.
 Having accumulated cash which he has not invested well is one of the main reasons for him to start this blog and share his experiences as he learns.
 Chris is a family man and has a baby boy whom he would like to spend more time with.
 This is the other main motivation behind this endeavor to improve his financial education.